-Ibis was flown to England when Germany invaded Holland in May 1940 and was then leased to BOAC.
-Once in England, Ibis was re-registered G-AGBB.
-It was painted in the standard Royal Air Force dark green, dark brown and gray camouflage, although it remained a civil aircraft.
-The original KLM flight crew continued to fly the airliner.
+When Germany invaded Holland in May 1940, Ibis was flown to England and was then leased to BOAC.
+Once in England, it was re-registered G-AGBB.
+Although it remained a civil aircraft, Ibis was painted in the standard Royal Air Force dark green, dark brown and gray camouflage.
+The original KLM flight crew continued to fly the airliner for BOAC.

 Ibis had been attacked by German fighters on two previous occasions.
 On 15 November 1942 a Messerschmitt Bf-110 twin-engine fighter damaged it.
 On 19 April 1943, six Bf-110s attacked.
 Both times the DC-3 had been damaged but was able to land safely.